ruc-practical-ai/data-loaders/README.md

 bash ../scripts/start_server.sh
 ```

+## Local Installation and Use (Not Recommended)

 ### Dependencies for Local Installation

+It is recommended to use this repository via codespaces or in a locally hosted devcontainer.
+If attempting to install locally, the following dependencies are required.

+#### Expect

+Scripts in this repository require the [expect](https://linux.die.net/man/1/expect) linux utility.
+Some scripts require expect to work.
+Install expect using the preferred method for your system.

 #### Reveal.js

-This project is built on [reveal.js](https://revealjs.com/).
+This project uses [reveal.js](https://revealjs.com/) for some presentations in the `presentations` folder.
 All reveal.js dependencies are included in the repository.
 The repository itself is a modified [basic setup](https://revealjs.com/installation/#basic-setup) of reveal.js.

 #### Poetry